wardbell/angular2-save-restore-demo/README.md

-# ng2-play.ts
+# ng2-save-restore

-A minimal Angular2 playground using TypeScript and SystemJS
+Exploration of Ng2 DI and sandbox editors using TypeScript and SystemJS

 ## Install